 If you have been following my blog for a while, you know I love to hide vegetables in my baking, like in this sweet Gluten Free Butternut Squash Breakfast Bread.
 Up until recently, my kids have been none the wiser to this.
 As they get older, they seem to have special vegetable detection powers...much to my dismay.

-For this recipe, I decided to use organic cornmeal as the main flour in this gluten free cornmeal scone recipe.
-I worry about GMOs with corn so I make sure cornmeal is organic...It is worth it because the sweetness from the cornmeal blends beautifully with the delicata squash.
+For this recipe, I decided to use cornmeal as the main flour in this gluten free cornmeal scones recipe.
+Cornmeal adds so much flavor and combined with the sweetness from the delicata squash, it is a winning combination.

 How to cook delicata squash: